open-stage/blender-dmx-web/content/docs/Fixture.md

 - **Remove IES File** Removes IES File from selected fixtures
 - **Increment DMX address:** Whether to increase DMX address when editing multiple devices
-- **Increment Fixture ID:** Whether to increase Fixture ID when editing multiple devices If `Re-address only` is un-checked, all options are available and the GDTF Profile is re-evaluated.
+- **Increment Fixture ID:** Whether to increase Fixture ID when editing multiple devices If `Re-address only` is unchecked, all options are available and the GDTF profile is re-evaluated.

 ### Advanced Edit